wp-plugins/simple-membership/readme.txt

 You can configure it to have free and/or paid memberships on your site.
 Paid membership payment is handled securely via PayPal.

 Both one time and recurring/subscription payments are supported.

+= Member Login Widget on The Sidebar =
+You can easily add a member login widget on the sidebar of your site.
+Simply use the login form shortcode in the sidebar widget.

 = Documentation =